wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 The goal of this Quick Start tutorial is to guide you through launching an [Amazon AWS EC2](https://aws.amazon.com/ec2/) Instance based on a Thomson Reuters Amazon Machine Image (([AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)), connecting to it and finally consuming EDP data through ERT in Cloud.
 Data retrieval uses a small Python sample code based on the [Elektron WebSocket API](https://developers.thomsonreuters.com/elektron/websocket-api) (EWA).

+## Connecting to the API from AWS

+Elektron Real Time in Cloud (ERT in Cloud) supports Amazon EC2's [Amazon Linux](https://aws.amazon.com/amazon-linux-ami/) instance customers only.
+Thomson Reuters will not support customers outside of Amazon EC2 service until further notice.

 ## Description In this quick start guide, we will cover the following areas:
 - Prerequisite
 - How to launch your EC2 Linux instance based on Thomson Reuters's AMI
-- How to connect to your EC2 instance
+- How to connect to your EC2 Linux instance
-- How to run EDP-RT demo application inside your EC2 instance
+- How to run Elektron in Cloud demo application inside your newly created EC2 Linux instance
+- How to run Elektron in Cloud demo application from your existing EC2 Amazon Linux instance

 ## Prerequisite